Walking Tour 1: The French Quarter

 Although it is the oldest Catholic cathedral in the U.S., this is actually the third building erected on this spot—the first was destroyed by a hurricane in 1722, the second by fire in 1788.
-The cathedral was rebuilt in 1794; the central tower was later designed by Henry S. Boneval Latrobe, again remodeled and enlarged between 1845 and 1851 under Baroness Pontalba.
-The bell and stately clock (note the nonstandard Roman numeral four), were imported from France.
+The cathedral was rebuilt in 1794; the central tower was later designed by Henry S. Boneval Latrobe, again remodeled and enlarged between 1845 and 1851 under the direction of Baroness Pontalba.
+The bell and stately clock (note the nonstandard Roman numeral 4), were imported from France.

 The building on the Cathedral’s right is:

 32. 701 Chartres St., The Cabildo